openharmony/third_party_cangjie_runtime/std/doc/libs/std_en/database_sql/database_sql_package_api/database_sql_package_interfaces.md

 prop preferredPooling: Bool
 ```

-Function: Indicates whether the driver is affinity with connection pooling.
+Function: Indicates whether the driver is connection pool-friendly.

-When this property is `false`, it's not recommended to use connection pooling for management.
-For example, for certain database drivers (like SQLite), the benefits of connection pooling are not significant, hence not recommended.
+When this property is `false`, connection pooling is not recommended.
+For example, some database drivers (like SQLite) show insignificant benefits from connection pooling.

 Type: [Bool](../../core/core_package_api/core_package_intrinsics.md#bool)